Arnold Vinick: Politics

-According to the NBC website, Vinick serves as Chairman of the Senate Finance Committee and served as Chairman on the Committee on Foreign Relations, while serving on the Environment and Public Works Committee.
-However, when he is first introduced, it is also mentioned that as freshman senator he sat on the Judiciary Committee and befriended then-committee staffer Eric Baker, who would later become the Governor of Pennsylvania and a Democratic presidential/vice presidential contender.
-In the same episode, it is also stated that Vinick is the chairman of a committee which has been continually investigating the Bartlet Administration (a role he does not like), implying that he may be the Chair on Judiciary and possibly contradicting the website account, as senators generally only chair one committee.
+According to the NBC website, Vinick serves as chairman of the Senate Finance Committee and served as chairman of the Committee on Foreign Relations, while serving on the Environment and Public Works Committee.
+However, when he is first introduced, it is also mentioned that as a freshman senator, he sat on the Judiciary Committee and befriended then-committee staffer Eric Baker, who would later become the Governor of Pennsylvania and a Democratic presidential/vice presidential contender.
+In the same episode, it is also stated Vinick is the chairman of a committee that has been continually investigating the Bartlet Administration (a role he does not like), implying he may be chairing the Judiciary Committee and possibly contradicting the website account, as senators generally only chair one committee.

 Vinick was offered the post of Ambassador to the United Nations by President Josiah Bartlet's Deputy Chief of Staff, Josh Lyman, but declined as he intended to run for president.
 Lyman and former White House Chief of Staff Leo McGarry were concerned that Vinick, as an articulate and appealing centrist who might carry California in the Electoral College, offered the Republicans a real chance to win back the White House after two terms of Bartlet, a Democrat.
 However, both questioned if he was conservative enough to win the Republican nomination.

 Vinick opposes federal funding for ethanol as an alcohol fuel, considering it a political boondoggle.
-He once told Josh Lyman, half-seriously, that he does not trust anyone who does not shine his own shoes.
+He once told Josh Lyman, half-seriously, that he does not trust anyone who does not "shine his own shoes."
 In the primaries, Vinick defeated the Reverend Don Butler and former Speaker of the House and Acting President Glen Allen Walken for the Republican nomination in the 2006 presidential election.
 Shortly after winning the nomination, Vinick met with Bartlet, with whom he shares a mutual respect, to discuss a deal to raise both the federal debt ceiling and the national minimum wage.

-After the Reverend Butler declined to be his running mate in the 2006 election, due to Butler's strong anti-abortion views, Vinick, who felt he needed a staunch conservative to balance the ticket, selected Governor Ray Sullivan of West Virginia.
+After the Reverend Butler declined to be his running mate in the 2006 election due to Butler's strong anti-abortion views, Vinick, who felt he needed a staunch conservative to balance the ticket, selected Governor Ray Sullivan of West Virginia.

-It is hinted in several episodes that Vinick is an atheist, agnostic, or other religious skeptic.
+It is hinted in several episodes that Vinick is an atheist, agnostic, or otherwise religious skeptic.
 Though this has been hinted at in his public statements, he has not made an explicit statement on the matter.
 Vinick may also be a book collector, having received a 17th-century King James Bible from his late wife.
-Her death and the harsh requirements of Old Testament Judaic law which he discovered when he read the Bible in depth made him question his own religious beliefs.
+Her death and the harsh requirements of Old Testament Judaic law, which he discovered when he read the Bible in depth, made him question his own religious beliefs.